Winter Hair Color in NYC: Low-Maintenance Options That Actually Last

 What Winter Light Does to Hair Color

 The optical conditions of a New York winter are specific and demanding.
-Natural light comes from a lower angle than any other season, which means it hits the hair from the side rather than from above — a quality of illumination that emphasizes horizontal texture, surface condition, and tonal depth rather than the brightness of individual highlighted sections.
+Natural light comes from a lower angle than in any other season, which means it hits the hair from the side rather than from above — a quality of illumination that emphasizes horizontal texture, surface condition, and tonal depth rather than the brightness of individual highlighted sections.
 The strong, top-down light of summer, which makes balayage pop and blonde shimmer, is not present in December.
 In its place is a cooler, more lateral light that reveals dimension differently.

 Depth as a Design Strategy, Not a Seasonal Trend